 - You find out your coverage has ended, and you didn’t get a notice.

 Your employer must tell you if you’re eligible for COBRA

-The employer must tell the plan administrator if you are eligible for COBRA because of one of these:
+The employer must notify the plan administrator if you are eligible for COBRA because of one of these:

 - The covered employee died.

 - The covered employee became entitled to Medicare.

 Once the plan administrator is notified, the plan will let you know you have the right to choose COBRA coverage.

 The employee must tell the employer if they’re eligible for COBRA